syselement/blog/certifications-notes/tcmsecurity/README.md

 ---
-description: Direct links to the certifications notes
+description: Direct links to the certifications and training notes
 ---

 # TCM Security